lhcb/starterkit-lessons/18-hlt-intro.md

 For more complicated developments which require changing many files or concurrent development of several people, we encourage to use a full checkout of the ```Moore``` and ```Hlt``` projects and to use vanilla git commands.
 A user friendly setup for this is being developed under the name [trigger-dev](https://gitlab.cern.ch/lhcb-HLT/trigger-dev).
-We encourage people to check it out and give feedback.
+We encourage people to check it out and give feedback on the [issues page](https://gitlab.cern.ch/lhcb-HLT/trigger-dev/issues).

 > ## Convert a stripping line to a Hlt2 line {.challenge}
 > Pick a stripping line and convert it to a HLT2 line.